Non-Thesis Master of Forestry Program

 |Spring Semester||NR 500, Natural Resource Management – 3 credits FOR 565, Plant Community Ecology* – 4 credits or PB 595, Plant Ecology FOR 531, Wildland Fire Science* – 3 credits or FOR 595, Forest Health and Protection|

 It is possible to take fewer courses per semester, although the degree must be completed within six years of the first course taken towards this degree.
 While a few of these courses can be taken online, most of the program courses require students to attend on-campus classes.

 Faculty who often work with students include Drs.
-Joe Roise, Fred Cubbage, Mark Megalos, Jodi Forester and Doug Frederick.
+Joe Roise, Fred Cubbage, Mark Megalos, Jodi Forester and Ted Shear.
 Students are encouraged to contact them directly about graduate opportunities and whether undergraduate course work satisfies the general education requirements.